Monty Python's Saturday Night Circus

 - The short film actually picks up where we left off, and there is a DRAG race between Idle and Aykroyd both running in drag.

 - This is followed by a Jacques Cousteau sketch with a toy submarine in a fish tank, that jumped into a how to care for pets video where Idle shows the viewers how to feed said fish from said fish tank, giving them chicken, soup and all sorts of other human foods by just throwing everything in the tank.
 I started to feel bad for the fish, then they cut back to the Cousteau sketch where he makes a statement on pollution, still in the filthy tank.

 - Garrett Morris then plays Ken Norton complaining about his latest fight, which then leads to Morris singing opera as Norton for no real reason.

 - This led to a sketch called Cufflinks of the Gods which was a parody of Von Daniken's Chariots of the Gods.
 It was pretty much Ancient Aliens but about modern jokes in ancient times, many focusing on the "Take my wife," line of humor.

 - This was followed by the return of the Pong sketch where one of the players discusses math to his idiot friend.

 - Finally, Eric Idle was allowed to sing his full song before saying good night.

-They crammed quite a lot of content in the same amount of time but I still have my favorites and here they are.
+They crammed quite a lot of content in the same amount of time, but I still have my favorites, and here they are.
 First, I really really liked the Cufflinks of the Gods due to my obsession with Ancient Aliens and how it ended up on the History Channel.
 Next, I liked the Drag Racing sketch because I've recently become a big fan of the RuPaul show which shares the name.
-Finally, I liked the Killer Bee sketch because there was almost three sketches in one and I liked them all.
+Finally, I liked the Killer Bee sketch because there were almost three sketches in one and I liked them all.